whitson-buck/textminingfinal/README.md

 1. **Data Grapevine:**
    - Raid Kaggle for two datasets: one from wine aficionados and another from enthusiastic sippers.
+   - The winemag csv is 'expert' data and winereviews is 'amateur' data.
+First obviously comes from wine magazine, and the second comes from

 2. **Data Cleanup Dance:**
    - Scrub, sort, and standardize data like a meticulous sommelier at a wine tasting.
 (No 1:1 wine relationship -- used fuzzy join)